Naima-ouc/ecommerce-seller-analytics/README.md

 ---

 ## Notes

-- The trained model is not versioned in this repository
 - The model can be retrained at any time using the notebook
 - The focus of this project is on interpretability, business relevance, and the end-to-end process